 Patricia Lewis is a Professor of Management at Kent Business School, University of Kent.

-She is currently Director of the People, Management and Organisation Group.
-She has previously taken on other leadership roles within the School including Director of Learning & Teaching (2012-2015), Director of Student Experience (2012-2013) and Programme Director for the BBA, BBA (Marketing) and International Business degrees (2007-2011).
+She was previously the Director of the People, Management and Organisation Group and has also taken on other leadership roles within the School including Director of Learning & Teaching (2012-2015), Director of Student Experience (2012-2013) and Programme Director for the BBA, BBA (Marketing) and International Business degrees (2007-2011).